Nuitka/Nuitka/README.txt

    variable accesses.
 Priority: I do not see much value, all you need to do is to define the variable before the exec to make it work.

-** generators functions have no throw() method:

-   Not used by anything but contextlib yet.
-Will have to work in the future, or else we won't be able to fully support contextlib, which I expect will see a more widespread usage.

-** generators function have no send() and close() method:

-   I also noticed that generators functions don't have a send() to provide a yield return value, which finally tells me why yield is an expression rather than a statement which always confused me somewhat.

-   And they don't have a close() method either.
-This is used to prematurely close a generator with a GeneratorExit exception.

 ** sys.exc_info() does not stack

    It works mostly as expected, but doesn't stack, exceptions when handling exceptions are